Finding a job can be especially tough for transgender people, and brings different challenges depending on what stage of transition you are in.

 Civil service jobs often also ask for your educational history.
 This will make it clear that you are trans if you attended single-sex schools in the past, even if you have since legally changed your sex, and is one case where having attended prestigious schools like Raffles Institution or Nanyang Girls’ High would hurt rather than help your chance at employment.

 Much of the time, knowing that you are trans might cause potential employers to discard your application right off the bat.
-While we cannot prove this for sure, many trans people report a significant drop in interview offers after transitioning compared to before.
+Many trans people report a significant drop in interview offers after transitioning compared to before, and this experience was quantified in a study by the Asia Pacific Transgender Network, “Denied Work: An Audit On Job Discrimination On The Basis Of Gender Identity In South-East Asia“, which found Singapore to have the highest level of anti-trans employment discrimination compared to Malaysia, Thailand and Vietnam.
 Unfortunately, there’s not much you can do about this.

 If your name is unisex or otherwise ambiguous, one option is to let them assume that you are a cis person of your assigned gender, which may help you at least get an interview and have the chance to prove yourself to them (after they overcome the surprise at seeing someone of a different gender than expected).
 Take it as a challenge!
 You could even use it as an example of your resourcefulness and creative problem solving.